Rrh1999/ToDo/README.md

+# ToDo
 # Task Manager Demo

 This repository contains a small demo of a task manager.
-First install the dependencies with `npm install`, then run `npm start` and open `http://localhost:3000` in a browser to try it out.
-By default data is saved to `data.json` on disk so your tasks persist between restarts.
+Run `npm start` and open `http://localhost:3000` in a browser to try it out.
+By default data is saved to `data.json` on disk so your tasks persist between restarts.Add commentMore actions

 If you would like to share the same data across multiple devices, provide a MongoDB connection string via the `MONGO_URI` environment variable (and optionally `MONGO_DB` for the database name which defaults to `taskdb`).
 When `MONGO_URI` is set the server will store and load the state from MongoDB instead of the local file.